 The sudden Death of the Love of Pattis' life.....
 Saturday, November 18th, 2006 Jason Graham went home unexpectedly with the Lord, Saturday, November 18, 2006.
 Born Jason Christopher Graham in Seattle, November 5, 1969 to Eugene and Nancy Graham.
 Jason lost his mother at age two and was raised in the Sedro-Woolley area by his aunt Carolyn Schaub and his step-dad George Eusterman.
 Jason graduated from Mount Vernon High School in 1987 and worked in the area in the construction trades and part-time for Skagit County.
 He was also a real estate investor, patterning his business after his brother Pete.
 Jason married his beloved wife, Patti Krieger, June 30, 2000 in Coeur d’ Alene, Idaho who was his partner in everything.
 Jason was devoted to his wife.
 Jason overcame many challenging health issues his whole life with a persistent spirit and a good heart.
 He loved well and was well loved.
 He had a winning, charismatic spirit and special gift in working with people.
 He was a hard worker and always willing to be helpful.
 Jason gave his heart to the Lord in his youth and after high school his big brother Pete took him under his wing and they were best friends thereafter.
 He is loved for his big heart, complimentary ways and being successful despite many odds that would have caused many to quit.
 A very unique individual, he will be remembered fondly by all.
 Jason was preceded in death by his parents Eugene Graham 1986 and Nancy Graham 1971.
 He is survived by his loving wife Patti Krieger of Mount Vernon.
 His step-son, Alan Patterson and his wife Lisa and their children Cory and Dyllon of Sedro-Woolley and step-daughter, Carla Williams and her husband Tod and their children Kendall and Cameron of Anchorage, AK.
 Father and step-mother, George and Louise Eusterman of Big Lake and his mother Carolyn Schaub of Seattle.
-2 sisters, Gail Cuthbert and her husband Rian and their children Daria and Dalton of Federal Way and Gretchen Walley and her husband Don and their children Melissa and Chandler of Seattle.
+2 sisters, Gail Cuthbert and her husband Rian and their children Daria and Dalton of Federal Way and Gretchen Walley and her husband Don and their children Melissa and (this person requested their name be removed ChXXXXXX) of Seattle.
 4 brothers, Peter Schaub of Newcastle, Anthony Graham of Bellingham, John Lee and his wife Heather and their children Cheyenne, Sierra, and Savannah of Bow, and Jason Lee and his wife Amy and their children Carson, Brady, and Addison of Burlington.
 Memorial Services will be this Saturday, November 25, 2006 at Christ the King Church, 2111 Riverside Dr., Mount Vernon WA at 1:00 PM with Pastor Rick Snodgrass officiating.
 Arrangements under the care of Lemley Chapel, Sedro-Woolley.
 OBITUARY COURTESY OF LEMLEY CHAPEL IN SEDRO WOOLLEY, WASHINGTON. link: http://www.lemleychapel.com/memorials/jason-christopher-graham/

 Jason and Larry were friends/associates: Jason was friends or associates of Larry Pressley.
 While Larry was in Prison he found out Jason had passed away.
 When Larry got out of Prison, he found Patti and told her that Jason had asked him to "take care" of her if anything were to happen to him. ***We believe Larry intentionally found Patti after reading this obituary where he learned Jason had been a successful real estate investor.*** Patti was lonely and looking for someone to love her.
 Patti and Jason had Luxury cars and multiple rental properties and she had been a 30 year employee of her employer and was getting ready to retire....was this the golden opportunity for Larry Pressley to get a free meal ticket?